FOREX-Dollar off six-week high as US jobs, central bank decisions eyed

 TOKYO, Sept 5 The dollar steadied just below a

-make or break the case for a reduction in U.S. stimulus this
+could make or break the case for a reduction in U.S. stimulus

-changed on the day but not far from a six-week high of 82.516
+changed on the day and off a six-week high of 82.516 hit on

-had their best month in over two years in August as orders
+month in over two years in August as orders increased for the

 "Both the euro zone and British economies seem to be